signalfx/gdi-specification/specification/opamp_datamodel.md

 OTEL_EXPORTER_OTLP_LOGS_ENDPOINT=http://localhost:4318/v1/logs
 ```

-## Effective Declarative Config
+### Effective Declarative Config

 When an agent has been started _with_ a declarative configuration yaml file, its
 "effective configuration" will be reported differently.
 This section only applies to agents that
 were started _with_ declarative configuration.

 When running with declarative configuration, the "effective configuration" body will
-follow a similar structure, but will be a subset of
+follow a similar structure, but will be a subset of what the actual file supports.

+When reporting `EffectiveConfig`, the following MUST be followed:

+* The `ConfigMap` MUST contain an `AgentConfigFile` under the name that exactly matches the
+  filename provided in the `OTEL_CONFIG_FILE` environment variable.
+This MUST include any
+  relative or absolute path information originally included in the value.
+If an agent is
+  using a defaulted (not user-provided) config filename, this default filename value
+  MUST still be provided.
+* This `AgentConfigFile` MUST have a `content_type` of
+  `application/yaml; vendor=splunk; v=1`.
+This content type tells the remote
+  side how to interpret the content within the `AgentConfigFile` `body`.
+The v field
+  allows us to revise this format in a backwards compatible way in the future.
+* The `AgentConfigFile` body MUST conform to the body format below:

-### Body Format
+#### Body Format

+The body yaml format MUST match the structure